-- B+ (87-<90) Well-crafted answer that discusses all relevant important concepts with supporting rationale for analysis.
+- A+ (97-100) Organized, coherent and well-written response.
+Completely addresses the question(s).
+Covers all applicable major and key minor points.
+Demonstrates total grasp and comprehension of the topic.
+Demonstrates mastery of all competencies evaluated. - A (94-<97) Demonstrates an excellent grasp of the topic, addressing all major issues and key minor points.
+Organized, coherent and well-written.
+Demonstrates mastery of all competencies evaluated. - A- (90-<94) Clearly above average graduate level.
+Demonstrates a very good grasp of the topic.
+Addresses all major and at least some minor points in a clear and coherent manner.
+Demonstrates mastery of all competencies evaluated. - B+ (87-<90) Well-crafted answer that discusses all relevant important concepts with supporting rationale for analysis.
 Demonstrates mastery of all competencies evaluated. - B (84-<87) Average graduate performance.
 A successful consideration of the topic overall, but either lacking depth or containing statements for which the supporting rationale is not sufficiently argued.
 However, demonstrates acceptable mastery of all competencies evaluated. - B- (80-<84) Addresses the question and demonstrates a fair understanding of the topic, but does not address all key concepts and is weak in rationale and clarity.
 However, demonstrates acceptable mastery of all competencies evaluated. - C+ (77-<80) Demonstrates some grasp of the topic, but provides insufficient rationale for response and misses major elements or concepts.
 Does not merit graduate credit.
 Fails to demonstrate the required mastery of one or more of the competencies evaluated. - C (74-<77) Demonstrates poor understanding of the topic.
 Provides marginal support for response.
 Missing major elements or concepts.
 Fails to demonstrate the required mastery of one or more of the competencies evaluated. - C- (70-<74) Addresses the question, but does not provide sufficient discussion to demonstrate adequate understanding of the topic.
 Fails to demonstrate the required mastery of one or more of the competencies evaluated. - D+ (67-<70) Considerably below graduate-level performance and lacking any evidence D (64-<67) of effort or understanding of the subject matter.
-In some measure, fails to address the entire question. - F (0-<60) Unsatisfactory work.
+In some measure, fails to D- (60-<64) address the entire question. - F (0-<60) Unsatisfactory work.
 Fails to address the question(s), or displays evidence of plagiarism, cheating or misrepresentation.

-10.2.
+11.2.
 Student Contribution.
 The student contribution grades are determined by professor evaluation of the quality of a student's contributions to seminar discussions, projects, exercises and other course activities.
 The evaluation will consider a student's critical & creative thinking as demonstrated in oral or written communication when contributing to seminar activities.
 All students are expected to contribute to each seminar session, and to listen and respond respectfully when seminar-mates or professors offer their ideas.
 This overall expectation underlies all criteria described below.
 Interruptive, discourteous, disrespectful, or unprofessional conduct or attitude detracts from the overall learning experience for the seminar and will negatively affect the contribution grade.